GeoNode/geonode/docs/source/deployment.rst

 For deployment of GeoNode on a single server, the following are the bare minimum system requirements:

-* 4GB of RAM
+* 2GB of RAM
-* 2.2GHz Xeon processor.
+* 2.2GHz processor.
 (Additional processing power may be required for multiple concurrent styling renderings)
 * 1 GB software disk usage.
 * Additional disk space for any data hosted with GeoNode and tiles cached with GeoWebCache.
 * 64-bit hardware recommended.
-* 2 GB RAM

 Java Web Applications (WARs)
 ============================